abdalkarimnael/abdalkarimnael/README.md

 # 👋 Hello, I'm Abdalkarim

-As a **junior full-stack developer**, I am focused on enhancing my skills in web development, with a strong interest in the blockchain field.
-Eager to learn new technologies in computer engineering, I aim to make a meaningful impact and am seeking opportunities to further my growth and showcase my creativity.
+As a **junior Computer Engineer**, I am passionate about advancing my skills in various computer engineering fields, with a particular interest in blockchain technology.
+I am eager to explore new technologies, contribute to innovative projects, and share my growth journey through meaningful collaborations and creative solutions.

 ---